zckman/messaging-playground/README.md

 ## Future Development

-In the future, I plan to add support for additional messaging protocols and to integrate the message broker with the simulated smart home devices.
-I also plan to add monitoring and management features to make it easier to administer the message broker.
+In the future, I plan to add support for additional messaging protocol.
 This project is purely for experimentation and learning purposes and is not intended for practical use.